Idempotent states on compact quantum groups and their classification on U_q(2), SU_q(2), and SO_q(3): Introduction

 It is natural to ask whether one can characterise the states which satisfy the idempotent property

 A particular and most important example of an idempotent state is the Haar state on a given compact quantum group in the sense of Woronowicz \cite{woronowicz98}.
-More general idempotent states arise naturally in considerations of C\'esaro limits of convolution operators on compact quantum groups, cf.\ \cite{franz+skalski08}.
+More general idempotent states arise naturally in considerations of C\'esaro limits of convolution operators on the algebras of functions on compact quantum groups, cf.\ \cite{franz+skalski08}.
 They are also an important ingredient in the construction of quantum hypergroups \cite{chapovsky+vainerman99} and occur as initial value $\varphi_0$ of convolution semigroups $(\varphi_t)_{t\ge 0}$ of states on quantum groups, if one relaxes the initial condition $\varphi_0=\varepsilon$, cf.\ \cite{franz+schuermann00}.
+In the finite-dimensional case idempotent states are in 1-1 correspondence with quantum pre-subgroups studied in \cite{baaj+blanchard+skandalis99}.
+They may also be used in the study of Hopf images of representations of the algebras of functions on compact quantum groups introduced in \cite{Banica+Bichon10}.

 For classical compact groups, Kawada and It\^o have proven that all idempotent measures are induced by Haar measures of compact subgroups, see \cite[theorem 3]{kawada+ito40}.
 Later this result was extended to arbitrary locally compact topological groups, see \cite{heyer77} and references therein.
 In \cite{pal96} Pal showed that this characterisation does not extend to quantum groups by giving an example of an idempotent state on the Kac-Paljutkin quantum group which cannot arise as the Haar state on a quantum subgroup.
-In \cite{franz+skalski08a} the first two authors began a systematic study of idempotent states on compact quantum groups.
-In particular we exhibited further examples of idempotent states on quantum groups that are not induced by Haar states of quantum subgroups and gave a characterisation of idempotent states on finite quantum groups in terms of sub quantum hypergroups.
+In \cite{franz+skalski08a} the first two authors began a systematic study of idempotent states on compact quantum groups, later continued in \cite{franz+skalski09}.
+In particular we exhibited further examples of idempotent states on quantum groups that are not induced by Haar states of quantum subgroups.
+Such examples are actually quite frequent and may be thought of as the dual manifestation of the existence of non-normal subgroups.
+We also gave a characterisation of idempotent states on finite quantum groups in terms of sub quantum hypergroups and established a 1-1 correspondence between idempotent states and quantum pre-subgroups of \cite{baaj+blanchard+skandalis99}.